Rev Up Your Anti-Inflammatory Omega 3’s Naturally!

 Posted on February 11, 2015

-Next time you enjoy those Omega-3 power-packed organic chia, hemp, or flax seeds, stop to consider that your body just might not be converting those good Omega-3 alpha-linolenic acids into DHA & EPA, which is what you want to have in sufficient quantities in your body.
+Next time you enjoy those Omega-3 power-packed organic chia, hemp, or flax seeds, stop to consider that your body just might not be converting those good Omega-3 alpha-linolenic acids into DHA & EPA, which is what many people are trying to have in sufficient quantities in their bodies.
 (Remember those ingredients listed on the fish oil label?)

 I recently found this under-conversion to be a true in me.
 So, what should I do?
 Well, one answer is to add some coconut manna (aka coconut cream…or coconut oil) to my chia or flax meals to boost the conversion exponentially.
 Why is that?
 Well, the lauric acid in coconut (50%) is at least one of the known factors.
 But how did I know that I was under-converting?
 Through ordering the right blood tests and knowing what to look for.
 My Omega 6:3 ratio was a little high, and I had residual alpha-linoleic acid that wasn’t converting over to EPA, so it was too low.